raghavmanoharanjayanthi30/careerportfolio/README.md

 # About
 Hello! 👋 I'm Raghav, a Masters of Business Analytics candidate at MIT, graduating in August 2024.
 Currently a Graduate Research Assistant at MIT, collaborating with Massachusetts General Hospital on machine learning for automating and improving kidney transplant patient donor matching decisions.

 I graduated with Highest Honors in Biomedical Engineering from Georgia Tech in May 2023.
-Previous experience includes research on machine learning in prostate cancer and internships at Abiomed and Flow MedTech.
+Previous experience includes machine learning research in prostate cancer and internships at Abiomed and Flow MedTech.

 Passionate about leveraging data science and machine learning to enhance business decisions.